coursera-projects-mnmousa/final-project-data-analysis-python/README.md.txt

 # 🏡 Housing Price Prediction Project

-This project is part of the IBM Data Analyst Professional Certificate on Coursera.
+This project was completed as the final project of the IBM Data Analysis with Python course on Coursera

 ## 📘 Scenario